 Computing Facilities

 The Geosciences Department has a large number of networked Windows/PC and unix/linux workstations in several laboratories accessible to the students and faculty.
 A number of laser printers are available, including a color printer.
 A large format HP 2500CP printer/plotter is available for creating maps and posters.
 A variety of software licenses are supported for GIS, remote sensing, image processing, geophysical data processing, graphics and visualization.
 Large scale computing is supported by two state of the art linux clusters, one with 10 and one with 32 64-bit processors, and 13 terabytes of disk.
-A GeoWall visualization facility permits immersive interaction with 3-D data.
+A GeoWall visualization facility permits immersive interaction with 3-D data and is supported by high-resolution 3D HDTV visualization systems.

 Hydrology Laboratory